georgecj11/hotswap_mysql_table/README.md

-# hotswap mysql table
+# Hotswap mysql table ( Alter)

-To alter a mysql table with minimal downtime.
+To alter a mysql table with minimal downtime in two steps

 Assumptions :